 What will I learn?

 The Certificate in Garden Design is aimed at those passionate hobbyists who want to develop and refine their skills.
-It is a practical based course designed to deliver the skills required to get up and running as a garden designer.
+It is a studio -based design course to deliver the skills required to get up and running as a garden designer.
 It utilises resources, method of delivery and style of teaching from expert staff.

-The course is studied one day a week.
+The course is studied one day a week for one year.

 What will I study?